helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 # How to use SSH with GitHub

-The goal of this is to show you how to set up your computer and GitHub account so you can use SSH to access GitHub.
-This tutorial is written for Linux.
+The goal of this tutorial to show how to set up your computer and GitHub account so you can use SSH to access GitHub.
+It is written for Linux.

 * [Introduction](#introduction)
 * [What is SSH?](#what-is-ssh)